Bahamas & Mexico DIY Bonefishing

 If you want to get away from it all, Acklins is the place!

 Acklins Island is one of the more quiet islands of the Bahamas, and is located in the southeastern part of the Bahamas chain.
 Acklins is approximately 50 miles long, between 1 and 6 miles wide and has a population of around 400 people.
 It's a remote bonefishing paradise.
-We have one lodge in the north and one in the central part of Acklins Island.
-Each location is on the water and offers bonefishing directly out front.
-Our Acklins North location has many flats within walking/kayaking distance.
-Our Acklins Central location also has flats right out front, and is good for exploring the central and more remote southern flats.
+Ivels Lodge is on the water and offers bonefishing directly out front, and it's location on the island offers anglers a great base for exploring all of the flats on Acklins!

 Along the Atlantic, or eastern coastline of Acklins, are numerous hidden coves with extensive, beautiful beaches and a number of tiny, colorful villages.
 Nice bones can be found along many of these deserted beaches, as well as barracuda, sharks, jacks and other reef fish.
 There are also many fishing opportunities on the bight side of Acklins, where most of the traditional bonefish flats are located.
 There are miles of shallow flats where you'll encounter tailing bones, hungry barracudas and more.
 Exploring this area could take a lifetime.

 Bonefishing, snorkeling, swimming and sunbathing--that's it! (and that's how we like it) Click on the tabs to the right to learn more about your options on Acklins.